 We are so excited to welcome you and your children back to school!
-We know it is going to be very different but know we are going to do our best to ensure your child feels supported, safe and successful.
+We look forward to helping your child to feel supported, safe and successful in our classroom.

-The theme of this year is "Walk with Jesus, Our Living Hope."
-Some believe that if youhave faith, you have hope, and if you have hope, you have everything.
-Hope is exactly thepowerful antidote we need while we continue to journey alongside Jesus and invite Him to benear us every day.
+The theme of this year is "One Family, One Hope in Christ."
+Some believe that if you have faith, you have hope, and if you have hope, you have everything.
+Hope is exactly the powerful antidote we need while we continue to journey alongside Jesus and invite Him to be near us every day.
 It is encouraging to remember that our hope is not just a whimsical idea, but rather our hope in the Lord is placed in the real, living, almighty, and ever-caring person of God!

-Miss Hessels will be teaching Mondays and Tuesdays
+Miss Hessels will be teaching Mondays, Tuesdays and Wednesdays

-○ Subjects: Christian Education, Science, LA (reading and speaking), Performing Arts, Health and Career Education
+Subjects: Christian Education, Science, Math, LA (reading and speaking), Performing Arts, Health and Career Education

 French is on Tuesday and Friday